Dyoh0/chalkboard/README.md

 ## Daniel
 I learned how to create basic schematics for a website.
 A wireframe is essentially simple blueprints that provide visual representations for a site and its pages and functions, with labels for quickly explaining various modules.
 I also learned that a sitemap is a map of all pages for a website, showing their relationships to convey how to get from one page to another.
 Usually, the home page is the first page that gets worked on when planning a website.
 The layout of a page should fit the page's function, but there should be some consistency in all pages, such as a common header, color scheme, and/or overall vibe.
 These blueprints should be able to show the basic ideas of a site's structure and its pages, and their general purposes.
 I should also be sure that the wireframes account for small screen sizes like mobile devices.
 Overall, I learned how to create a wireframe and a sitemap to create a website.
 I created the GitHub repo, drew the sitemap, edit course, course, assignment, create assignment, and admin pages, and put together most of the readme for D0.
+For D1, I put together the HTML for the pages I created.

 ## Minjae
 I came to realization that planning out your website via wireframing and sitemapping is an important step in creating a website.
 Before when i learned about wireframing and sitemapping, I was just doing my own projects in very unorganized way.
 I would have a very basic idea of what I want the website to look like and just tackle it head on.
 Throught this assignment, I have leanred wireframe is a draft for a website that represents the overall function and design while sitemap is list of pages that makes up the website.
 I found wiremapping to be very useful since it does give an overall layout.